Children can display harmful behaviours to themselves and others around them.

 There are many warning signs that may indicate that someone is affected by bullying, either being bullied or bullying others.
 Recognising the warning signs is an important first step in taking action against bullying.
 Not all children who are bullied or are bullying others ask for help.

-It is very important that agencies and workers try to eliminate bullying to ensure safeguarding of children in Devon.
+It is very important that agencies and workers try to eliminate bullying to ensure safeguarding of children in Torbay.
 If you are working with a child who you believe is bullying others, you can find out more at Bullying UK.
-If your concerns are serious you should follow the Devon or Torbay referral procedure.

 Domestic violence and abuse is not always committed by a parent or carer.
 If a child or young person is abusive towards another member of the family, a sibling, parent or relative, this is considered domestic abuse.
 The abuse can be physical, emotional, sexual or financial.